Nur-dirow888/networkwalks-B082-week2-password-cracking-labs/Project-Module-2-Networkwalks-Tools/README.md

 ## 🔄 Methodology

-1. Obtain the authorized password-protected PDF.
+1. Obtain the authorized password-protected PDF -see in the screenshots directory -
-2. Upload the PDF to the Hash Calculator.
+2. Upload the PDF to the Networkwalks Hash Calculator using this link: https://networkwalks.com/hash-calculator/
 3. Extract the complete PDF hash.
 4. Copy the hash value.
-5. Open the Password Cracker.
+5. Open the Password Cracker using the link: https://networkwalks.com/password-cracker/
 6. Paste the hash.
 7. Start the password-cracking process.
 8. Recover the password.